Quartzing/Lexicon-Crawling/README.md

 parallelProcess(parseTermPage,termlinklist)
 ```

 Although my laptop only has 4 cores, the process has been speed up for much more than 4 times: the total fetching time has been lowered down to less than 20min.
-The reason is that there are always some links will be much slower to fetch.
-If there is only one thread, every fetching task will be blocked by those links; however with 4 threads, there will be fast lanes for those fast links to go through.
+The reason is that there are always some links which is much slower to fetch.
+If there is only one thread, every other following fetching task will be blocked by those links; however with 4 threads, there will be fast lanes for those fast links to go through.